Affordable Online Colleges In West Virginia

 Considering a West Virginia School as an Out-of-State Student

 Nonresident students in West Virginia may receive reduced tuition through reciprocity agreements or metro-rate reductions.
 Online students at West Virginia colleges and universities enjoy accredited programs recognized by institutions around the country.
-Online degrees in subjects such as nursing prepare students to obtain licensure, the requirements for which often vary between states.
+Online degrees in subjects such as nursing prepare students to obtain licensure, which often has requirements that vary by state.
 This factor can influence where a learner completes his or her degree.

 Tuition Discounts